tmshts/Web_Information_Processing/lab_05/README.md

-# Database for personal details for users
+# Database for personal, item and order details

 A goal of this assignment is to develop an online mobile phone store maintaining a database of:
 - personal details for customers including home and shipping addresses